SBA Loans CDC/504 and 7(a) Comparison

 Collateral? – The assets being financed will be used as collateral.
 Personal guarantees from the business owner could also be required.

-504 loan eligibility criteria – Your business must operate within the United States territory, be a for-profit business, fall within the SBA’s company size standard, average a net income of $5 million or less after federal income taxes, and have a tangible net worth less than $15 million Dollars.
+504 loan eligibility criteria – Your business must operate within the United States territory, be a for-profit business, fall within the SBA's company size standard, average a net income of $5 million or less after federal income taxes, and have a tangible net worth less than $15 Million Dollars.

-What is the best program for you?
+What is the best program for you with SBA Loans?

 Now that we know the specifics of each program, we can conclude that the type of SBA loan you should choose will depend on your goals and needs.
 If you're looking to purchase inventory, gain working capital, or pay your employees, then, the best option for you will be a 7(a) SBA loan.